SimmonsRitchie/court_docket_scraper/readme.md

 ### Note

-This was the author's first major programming project so some (or a lot) of the code may be pretty wacky.
+This was one of the author's first programming projects so some (or a lot) of the code may be pretty wacky.
 It was a learning process.
+If you have problems running this program, feel free to reach out.